Newton (surname)

 The surname Newton is a toponymic surname, derived from the common place name "New-town".
 "As nearly every county has its ...
 Newton," there are many independent families that share this surname.

-The Newton family motto is 'Faveat fortuna', meaning 'May fortune favour'.

 The most well-known bearer of the name was Isaac Newton, and he is usually the one meant when a reference is made to "Newton" without qualification.
 The surname may also refer to: